-More than one-third of all students require remedial education once they enter public two- and four-year colleges.
+More than one-third of all students require developmental education once they enter public two- and four-year colleges.
 Smarter Balanced is working with higher education leaders and faculty to develop an assessment system that helps prepare high school graduates for the demands of college.

 A College Readiness Assessment